Meth Withdrawal & Detox

 - Dry mouth

-Meth Detox Timeline
+Meth Withdrawal Timeline

 The meth withdrawal timeline is different for every person.
 Factors that can play a role in how long meth withdrawal symptoms last include:

-- How long someone used meth
+- How long the person used meth

 - How often they used it